Building good SLOs—CRE life lessons

-Availability: will for for at least <percentage> of requests in the
+Availability: Node.js will respond with a non-503 within 60 seconds for mobile API calls for at least 99.9% of requests in the month.

 Regardless of the SLO target that you eventually choose, the discussion is likely to be very interesting; be sure to capture the rationale for your chosen target for posterity.

 ReportingReport on your SLOs quarterly, and use quarterly aggregates to guide policies, particularly pager thresholds.
 Using shorter periods tends to shift focus to smaller, day-to-day issues, and away from the larger, infrequent issues that are more damaging.
 Any live reporting should use the same sliding window as the quarterly report, to avoid confusion; the published quarterly report is merely a snapshot of the live report.

 This is how you might present the historical performance of your service against SLO, e.g., for a semi-annual service report, where the SLO period is one quarter:

 |Latency ≤ 250ms||50%||74%||70%|

 |Latency ≤ 3000ms||99%||99.4%||98.9%|

 For SLO-dependent policies such as paging alerts or freezing of releases when you’ve spent the error budget, use a sliding window shorter than a quarter.
 For example, you might trigger a page if you spent ≥1% of the quarterly error budget over the last four hours, or you might freeze releases if you spent ≥ ⅓ of the quarterly budget in the last 30 days.